Dutch Oven Mississippi Pot Roast is a widely popular beef roast recipe with 5 simple perfected by cooking it in cast iron.

 Making a Pot Roast in the Dutch Oven

 Here’s step by step directions on how to make Dutch Oven Mississippi Roast.

 Liberally season both sides of the chuck roast with salt and pepper.
 Honestly, I always season with granulated garlic too, it’s habit and won’t hurt, but I didn’t do that this time.

-Heat the dutch oven on medium high heat, then add your favorite high heat cooking oil (vegetable, canola, sunflower, safflower, etc.)
+Heat the Dutch oven on medium high heat on the stove, then add your favorite high heat cooking oil (vegetable, canola, sunflower, safflower, etc.)